Coco-Bd/Scrape_Datas_JS/README.md

 ## Installation

+Attention !!
+Windows Defender don't like Getlinks.js file.
+Take care you can install it with defender on, else, turn it of

 We recomend you to have vs code installed on your computer (https://code.visualstudio.com).

 After installing vs code, install Node.js from web browser to be able to update API, and add extension Live Server on your IDE, You'll need it to launch the web page.